-In the case that the two or more Network Blocks overlap, CSE uses the smallest, most-specific block that matches the the IP address that's being looked up.
+In the case that the two or more Network Blocks overlap, Cloud SIEM uses the smallest, most-specific block that matches the IP address that's being looked up.
 For example, given these two Network Blocks:

-When CSE looks for the Network Block the address
+When Cloud SIEM looks for the Network Block address

 Create a Network Block manually

-Follow these instructions to create a Network Block using the CSE UI.
+Follow these instructions to create a Network Block using the Cloud SIEM UI.
 For information about creating multiple Network Blocks by file upload, see Upload a CSV file of Network Blocks.

 - Choose Network Blocks from the Content menu.